-The DM annually enters into a memorandum of understanding with BCTS, which assigns maintenance responsibilities for sections of FSRs to BCTS.
-The DM also maintains a ledger to track sections of FSRs under road use permit and the user responsible for maintaining each section.
-This assists the DM to clearly identify the remaining FSR road sections, which the DM is responsible for maintaining.
+The DM annually enters into a memorandum of understanding with BCTS that assigns maintenance responsibilities for FSRs to BCTS.
+Periodically, the DM negotiates road use on FSRs with industrial users and assigns road maintenance responsibilities by issuing RUPs.
+The DM maintains a ledger to track road maintenance assignments, which also identifies unassigned FSR road sections that the DM is responsible for maintaining.

-In general, the DM is responsible for those FSRs that are not currently being used for industrial purposes, but are important to remain active for other purposes.
+In general, the DM is responsible for those FSRs that are not currently being used for industrial purposes, but are important to be kept operational.
 The Ministry prioritizes non-industrial purposes for maintaining roads in active state in this order: 1) community access, 2) rural residence access, 3) high value recreation site access, and 4) other legislative requirements.

-The DM assigns a qualitative risk rating for each FSR section, and the risk rating determines the inspection6 schedule.
-Stream-crossing structures are inspected separately by the Ministry's Engineering Branch, Coast Engineering Group.
-All FSR and associated major structure inspections were completed as scheduled.
+The DM assigns a risk rating for each FSR section, and the risk rating determines the inspection6 schedule.
+Auditors found that FSR and associated major structure inspections did not always conform to the schedule, which is not consistent with DM policy, but this is not a legal requirement.

-5 Major structures include bridges and major culverts.
+5 Major structures includes bridges and major culverts where: